Root Canal Treatment

 Signs that You May Need a Root Canal Surgery

 Severe and prolonged tooth pain is the most obvious sign that you might need an endodontist.
 Pain is your body’s way of telling you that something is wrong and needs to be fixed.
+Pain that arises or worsens while you’re chewing food or placing pressure on the tooth may also be a warning sign.
+Ongoing tooth sensitivity to heat and cold is an indication as well.

 You may also experience gum swelling or tenderness around the affected tooth.
 At the same time, you could develop an abscess in the gums.
 An abscess is a pocket of infection.